UmayirFeroze/GovHack-Charging-Electric-Vehicles-in-the-ACT/README.md

 Proximity and Clustering:

-The concept of charging hubs emerges as a solution to efficiently utilize the infrastructure.
+The concept of charging hubs emerges as a solution to utilize the infrastructure efficiently.
 By clustering charging stations near community facilities and commonly visited areas, we create convenient options for users while minimizing the need for excessive installations.
 This approach enhances user experience and encourages the use of electric vehicles.

 Data-driven Decision Making: